beingaryan/Sign-To-Speech-Conversion/README.md

 * The prescribed model has been evaluated on __'Test set'__ where it has attained an accuracy of __'99.85%'__ with loss of 0.60 %.
 #### We got the following accuracy/loss training curve plot
 ![](Analysis/Loss%20vs%20Epoch.png)<br />
-The above figure shows the __'Loss plot'__ of the model throughout it's training journey.
+#### The above figure shows the Loss plot of the model throughout it's training journey.

 <br /><br />![](Analysis/Accuracy%20vs%20Epoch.png)<br/>
-The above figure shows the __'Accuracy plot'__ of the model throughout it's training journey.
+#### The above figure shows the Accuracy plot of the model throughout it's training journey.

 ## 📈 Analysis
 The training phase data has been evaluated on the Heatmap Plotting representation.
 ![](Analysis/Heatmp.png)<br />
-The prescribed inference suggests that the trained classes are __'highly correlated'__ with the same class of the data.
+#### The prescribed inference suggests that the trained classes are highly correlated with the same class of the data.

 ## :clap: And it's done!
 Feel free to mail me for any doubts/query